175th Celebration — Founding of New Braunfels

 - O. E. Hendricks, 1970 superintendent of the New Braunfels Independent School District

 - Oscar Smith, 1970 representative of the New Braunfels Noon Lions Club and New Braunfels High School principal

 - Walter Zeisig, 1970 president of Wurstfest Association of New Braunfels

 - The Rev. Elmer Gumper, associate pastor of First Protestant Church of New Braunfels

-Copies of this historic “Reflections” broadcast will be available for sale from the archives of the Sophienburg Museum at a time to be announced later.
+Copies of this historic “Reflections” broadcast will be available for sale from the Sophienburg Museum and Archives.